How Unexpected Medicare Drug Prices Can Derail Even The Most Comprehensive Financial Plan

 Ensuring timely enrollment in Part D or an appropriate Medicare Advantage plan is only half the battle for financial advisors.
 Although convincing every client to enroll in a Medicare plan that includes drug coverage can be a struggle, it isn’t the only thing your clients need to worry about.

 Like all insurance plans, Medicare Part D doesn’t cover all prescription drugs.
-And unlike employer-sponsored health insurance plans, Medicare does not place a cap on out-of-pocket costs for drugs.
-This means that out-of-pocket costs for some essential drugs can be absolutely enormous – and unaffordable – for many individuals.
+Although Medicare Part D will finally have a cap on out-of-pocket drug costs starting in 2025, this cap only applies to covered prescription.
+This means that out-of-pocket costs for some drugs can be absolutely enormous – and unaffordable – for many individuals.

 The cost of necessary prescription drugs, which can amount to tens of thousands of dollars per year or more in some cases, can have a significant impact on your clients’ financial plan.
 If you don’t catch this in time, both you and your clients may not know what to do about it.
 In a worst-case scenario, the cost of prescription drugs under Medicare could derail your client’s entire financial plan, leaving you scrambling to make adjustments.